morrownr/USB-WiFi/README.md

 #### AC1200 - USB 3 - 2.4 GHz and 5 GHz

+##### chipset - Mediatek mt7663u - supported in-kernel since Linux kernel 5.8

+Please advise if you see an adapter with this chipset.
+It is a newer chipset than the mt7612u and the driver is in the kernel and ready but I have yet to see any adapters on the market.
+Help me watch for adapters with this chipset.

 ##### chipset - Mediatek mt7612u - supported in-kernel since Linux kernel 4.19 - tests confirm good support for WPA3